 - The loss of a loved one

 - Family matters, including relationship issues

 - Financial and legal issues

 - An alcohol or drug abuse problem

 Employees and their household members can use the E.A.P. for free as soon as they become an employee.
 If the employee and/or dependent(s) need more specialized services or treatment, such as legal or financial services, or treatment for substance abuse, the E.A.P. will make referrals for additional treatment that may have an additional cost.

 Contact the E.A.P. at 800-272-7252 or https://www.resourcesforliving.com (username: STET, password: STET).

 Each calendar year, all full-time employees are eligible to participate in Stetson University's flexible spending accounts.
 Stetson University offers a medical/dental and childcare reimbursement account.
 Participation in flexible spending is designed to reduce the employee's taxable income reported to the IRS.

-Full-time employees, their spouse and dependent children* are eligible for tuition waiver upon completion of the 90-day probationary period (faculty may use the tuition waiver immediately).
-Both employees and dependents must apply for student status by downloading and filling out the Tuition Waiver Form and submitting it to the Office of Human Resources.
+Full-time employees, their spouse, and dependent children* are eligible for tuition waiver upon completion of the 90-day probationary period (full-time faculty is eligible for this benefit immediately).
+Employees eligible for this benefit must complete the Tuition Waiver Form and submit it to the Office of Human Resources for approval each semester.